dcnieho/glassesValidator/README.md

    2. The gaze position in the world (often binocular gaze point).
    3. Gaze direction vectors in a head reference frame.

-   When operating in mode i, the eye tracker's estimate of the (binocular) gaze point in the scene camera image is used.
+   When operating in mode 1., the eye tracker's estimate of the (binocular) gaze point in the scene camera image is used.
 This is the appropriate choice for most wearable eye tracking research, as it is this gaze point that is normally used for further analysis.
 However, in some settings and when the eye tracker provides a (3D) gaze position in the world and/or gaze direction vectors for the individual eyes along with their origin, a different mode of operation may be more appropriate.
 Specifically, when using the wearable eye tracker's world gaze point or gaze vectors instead of the gaze point in the scene video in their analysis, the researcher should compute the accuracy and precision of this world gaze point/gaze vectors.
-NB: for most of the currently supported eye trackers, modes i and ii are equivalent (i.e., the gaze position in the camera image is simply the gaze position in the world projected to the camera image).
+NB: for most of the currently supported eye trackers, modes 1. and 2. are equivalent (i.e., the gaze position in the camera image is simply the gaze position in the world projected to the camera image).
 This is however not always the case.
 The AdHawk MindLink for instance has an operating mode that corrects for parallax error in the projected gaze point using the vergence signal, which leads to the eye tracker reporting a different gaze position in the scene video than a direct projection of gaze position in the world